Southwest Division (NBA): Willis Reed Trophy

-Beginning with the 2021–22 season, the Southwest Division champions has received the Willis Reed Trophy.
+Beginning with the 2021–22 season, the Southwest Division champion has received the Willis Reed Trophy.
 As with the other division championship trophies, it is named after one of the African American pioneers from NBA history.
 During his playing career from 1964 to 1974, Willis Reed became the first HBCU graduate to win both the NBA MVP Award and the Finals MVP Award.
 The Reed Trophy consists of a 200 mm crystal ball.